Potential Adverse Impacts to Manatees

 Coastal development and activities such as dredge and fill projects, boat facility and boat ramp construction, bridge construction and even movie production can harm manatees or their habitat.
-Staff at the FWC frequently provides expert opinion to state regulatory and planning agencies for potential adverse impacts to the Florida manatee.
-FWC provides recommendations for permit conditions or lease conditions to help reduce (or eliminate) potential negative affects to manatees.
+FWC staff frequently provide expert opinion to state regulatory and planning agencies for potential adverse impacts to the Florida manatee.
+FWC provides recommendations for permit conditions or lease conditions to help reduce potential negative affects to manatees.

 Photo by Sea Shore Alliance

 Projects that pose a significant threat to manatees may need an observer to watch for manatees while in-water work is taking place, or may need multiple observers to develop and use a Manatee Watch Program in order to sufficiently offset the potential adverse impacts.
 Examples include: